Flavi1P/burned-area-s2/README.md

 pytest -q
 ```

-No credentials needed — the imagery is public COGs from the Element 84 STAC
+No credentials needed.
+The imagery is public COGs from the Element 84 STAC
 catalogue.

 ## Layout